Shearwater V, A Rosborough 246

 Window Coverings

 We hung rods and made all new window coverings to better complement the new galley, bed and air conditioning.
-The linen-like material should stay clean and is easily removed for laundering (warm water, light iron if required).
+The linen-like polyester material is easy to clean clean, mold resistant and can be removed for laundering (warm water, light iron if required).

 Steering